iamkevla/agenda-rdb/README.md

-Please note that this must be a *collection*.
+Please note that this must be a *table*.
 Also, you will want to run the following afterwards to ensure the database has the proper indexes:

 ```js